psi4/psi4numpy/README.md

 The overall goal of the Psi4NumPy project is to provide an interactive quantum chemistry framework for reference implementations, rapid prototyping, development, and education.
-To do this, quantities relevant to quantum chemistry are computed with the <span 'font-variant: small-caps'> Psi4 </span> electronic structure package, and subsequently manipulated using the Numerical Python (NumPy) package.
+To do this, quantities relevant to quantum chemistry are computed with the
+<span style="font-variant:small-caps;"> Psi4 </span> electronic structure package, and subsequently manipulated
+using the Numerical Python (NumPy) package.
 This combination provides an interface that is both simple to use and remains relatively fast to execute.